Welcome. Yad HaChazakah-JDEC works with people of all ages with obvious or hidden disabilities or ongoing health conditions to become empowered to:

-Mrs. Shapiro-Lacks has worked in the disability policy and human services arenas for nearly 25 years, spending most of her tenure in executive and management positions.
+Mrs. Shapiro-Lacks has worked in the disability policy and human services arenas for over 25 years, spending most of her tenure in executive and management positions.
 As Executive Director, she is a nonvoting member of the board of directors.

 Mr. Yisroel Lacks, a Licensed Clinical Social Worker for over 30 years, joins his wife in executing the essential mission of Yad HaChazakah-JDEC and in overseeing program activities.
 A practicing psychotherapist with extensive clinical supervisory experience, Mr. Lacks has served in a variety of social service settings, including Tikvah at Ohel and Interborough Developmental and Consultation Center, and is valued for his creative insight and unique perspectives.
 Mr. Lacks supervises Yad HaChazakah-JDEC’s service staff and volunteers, works with individuals and families, and develops new programs.
 Lastly, he facilitates Yad HaChazakah-JDEC’s Men’s Support Group and coordinates our Shadchan (matchmaking) Network.